abhi2cool/galaxy-kubernetes-htc-condor/README.md

 ```
 rc-cola$ az group create --name myResourceGroup --location westeurope
 ```
-(If you don't know which region to use or its shortname, get a list of them with this command.)
+(If you don't know which region to use or its shortname, get a list of them with this command (note the whizzy use of the '--output table' option to make the output more readable.)
 ```
-rc-cola$ az account list-locations
+rc-cola$ az account list-locations --output table
 ```
 After the resource group is created, create a Kubernetes cluster within it.
 ```